History of endoscopic ultrasonography(EUS)

 Jacques Souquet, PhD.
 From Eugene A Hessel et. al. Evolution of Perioperative Echocardiography.
 Anesthesia Key.

-31. Souquet J. Phased array transducer technology for transesophageal imaging of the heart --current status and future aspects--, In Hanrath P, Bleifeld W and Souquet J(eds.), Cardiovascular Diagnosis by Ultrasound, Martinus Nijhoff Publishers, pp251-259, May 1982 Examination of human.
+31. Souquet J. Phased array transducer technology for transesophageal imaging of the heart-current status and future aspects-.
+In: Hanrath P, Bleifeld W and Souquet J(eds.)
+Cardiovascular Diagnosis by Ultrasound, Martinus Nijhoff Publishers pp251-259, May 1982

 From ref.31 Mitral valve prolapse.